 Harvard University is a private Ivy League school located in Cambridge, Massachusetts.
 Founded in 1636, it is the oldest institution of higher learning in the United States.
 The school is named after its first benefactor: John Harvard.
 It is the most selective university in the nation, and it often tops the rankings of the best national universities.
 Harvard is also the nation’s wealthiest school with an endowment reaching $37 billion.

 Because of its wealth, academic reputation, influence, and rich history, Harvard is one of the most prestigious universities in the world.

 Harvard University Acceptance Rate

-Harvard University has an acceptance rate of 4.6%, making it an exceptionally selective school.
+Harvard University has an acceptance rate of 4.6% based on admissions statistics, making it an exceptionally selective school.
 Admission depends on several factors such as personal qualities, academic prowess, and extracurricular activities.

-In the past few years, only 7-10% of applicants were admitted even though more than 85% of them were academically qualified.
-Harvard attracts many of the best students around the globe.
-Most of those admitted rank in the top 10-15% of their respective graduating classes.
+In the past few years, this Ivy League university has a low acceptance rate where only 7-10% from the applicant pool were admitted even though more than 85% of them were academically qualified. for undergraduate admission, Harvard attracts many of the best students around the globe.
+Most of these accepted students rank in the top 10-15% of their respective graduating classes.

 Harvard does not have its own institutional form.
 Students may apply through the Common Application and the Universal Application.
 The Common Application is a straightforward process: students write an essay topic of their choice, provide their biographical details, send a transcript, and submit a summary of their extracurricular life.
 Applicants are also required to request recommendations from two teachers and a counselor.

-There’s no single formula through which a student is admitted.
-Each application is reviewed by the committee with great care.
+There’s no single formula through which a student is admitted into a Harvard class.
+Each application is reviewed by an admissions officer with great care.
 Their goal is to identify and admit exemplary students who will likely make an impact not only during their college years but also beyond.